saberworks/massassi-static/source/articles/index.md

+---
 title: Editing Articles
-body:
+---

-Note that many of these articles are decades old and were written when we were teenagers!
+Note that many of these articles are decades old!

 [TOC]